MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/csharp/builder/Dialogs.md

 <span style="color:red">Not sure what "per-user, per-conversation" means.</span>

 The dialog stack and the state of all active dialogs are serialized to the per-user, per-conversation IBotDataBag.
-The serialized blob is persisted in the messages sent to and received from Bot Connector.
-In order to be serialized, **Dialog** classes must include the Serializable attribute.
+The serialized blob is persisted in the messages sent to and received from Bot Connector. to be serialized, **Dialog** classes must include the Serializable attribute.
 All of the **IDialog** implementations in the builder library are marked as serializable.

 <span style="color:red">What does the following mean?</span>